Configure Winter Weather Operations

 1. Sign in to your ArcGIS organization and browse to the Winter Weather Data Management desktop application template.

-4. On the View tab, in the Window group, click Catalog Pane.
+4. If you do not see the Catalog pane, from the View tab, in the Windows group, click Catalog Pane.

-5. In the Catalog pane, expand the Tasks folder, and double-click the Winter Weather Data Management task.
+5. Expand the Tasks folder, and then double-click the Winte Weather Data Management task group.

 6. In the Tasks pane, click the Prepare existing data, Process snow routes, and Append to feature layers task groups to expand the collection of tasks.